 What is the GDPR?

 The GDPR is a European privacy regulation.
 It ensures the careful processing of personal data by businesses and organisations.
 For instance, you must have a good reason to process personal data.
-And you are not allowed to gather and use more data than is absolutely necessary.
+And you are not allowed to gather and use more data than is necessary.
 These rules apply across the EU/EEA.
-GDPR stands for General Data Protection Regulation, but in the Netherlands, the GDPR is referred to as the AVG or Algemene Verordening Gegevensbescherming.
-The GDPR came into force on 25 May 2018.
+GDPR stands for General Data Protection Regulation.
+But in the Netherlands, the GDPR is often referred to as the AVG or Algemene Verordening Gegevensbescherming.

 The GDPR is a set of rules that helps to better protect everybody’s right to privacy.
-The GDPR forces entrepreneurs to handle personal data carefully, whether they be the data of clients, personnel or others.
+The GDPR means entrepreneurs have to handle personal data carefully.
+No matter if it is the data of clients, personnel, or others.
 Businesses must be able to prove they abide by the GDPR.

-If your business is located in one of the EU member states or in the EEA, even if only with a subsidiary or branch, or if (even one of) your customers, suppliers or any other stakeholders are residents of an EU member state, you need to comply with the GDPR.
+If your business is located in the Netherlands, you need to comply with GDPR.
+Also if your business is in one of the EU member states or the EEA.
+Even if it is only a subsidiary or branch.
+And even if one of your customers, suppliers or any other stakeholders are residents of an EU member state, you need to comply with the GDPR.

 The GDPR applies to all independent entrepreneurs who process personal data.
-It applies to you if you are a freelancer or a small business owner, even if you have no personnel or only have a few customers.
-You need to take into account the regulation’s conditions every step of the business process: even when sending a quotation, invoice or newsletter.
-It doesn’t matter if you process the data by hand or by an automated process; nor does it make any difference if you process the data on your own behalf or someone else’s.
-‘Processing data’ includes: collecting, storing, using, forwarding, sharing, distributing and merging.
-The Dutch Data Protection Authority (DPA) checks that you comply with the GDPR.
-If they find you don’t adhere to the GDPR principles, they may issue a hefty fine.
+It applies to you if you are a freelancer or a small business owner, even if you have no staff or only have a few customers.
+You need to take the regulation’s conditions into account at every step of the business process.
+Even when sending a quotation, invoice or newsletter.
+It does not matter if you process the data by hand or by an automated process.
+Nor does it make any difference if you process the data on your own behalf or someone else’s.

-10 steps for being GDPR compliant - what are the rules?
+10 steps to become GDPR compliant - what are the requirements?

-You want to comply with the GDPR, but you are not certain how to go about it.
-Here are 10 steps to help you on your way.
+You want to comply with the GDPR, but you are not certain how to do it.
+Here are 10 steps to make your business in the Netherlands GDPR compliant.

 1. Get informed about the GDPR and check if you are allowed to process personal data

 Read about the GDPR, or attend an information session.
-Do you have personnel?
+Do you have staff?
 Involve the relevant employees.
-They can assess the impact of the GDPR on your current processes, services and products.
+They can assess the impact of the GDPR on your current processes, services, and products.
 They can also determine what you need to do to comply with the GDPR.

 To be allowed to process personal data, you must meet at least 1 of these 6 requirements:

-- You need the data in order to execute an agreement.
-For instance, you need address details to deliver your product to your customer.
+- You need the data to fulfil an agreement.
+For instance, you need address details to deliver your product to your customer;

-- You need the data in order to meet a legal obligation.
+- You need the data to meet a legal obligation;

-- You need the data in order to protect someone’s life or health, and you cannot ask that person for permission.
+- You need the data to protect someone’s life or health, and you cannot ask that person for permission;

 - You have a justified cause for processing the data.
 For instance, you must process personal data in your personnel records to be able to pay wages.